tenpy/tenpy/doc/changelog/latest.rst

 -------------
 Backwards-incompatible rewrite of TDVP!

-Note that measurement functions for simulations need to be updated to accept a `model` keyword argument.
+Note that measurement functions for simulations need to be updated to accept a `model` keyword argument, see :issue:`182`.

 Changelog